oseiagm/oseiagm/README.md

-- 👋🏽 Hi, I’m Samuel.
+- 👋🏽 Hi, I’m Sam.
-- 🔭 I’m interested in SWE, AI/ML, PM, and other technical internship roles.
+- 🔭 I’m interested in PM, SWE, AI/ML, or any technical internship roles.
 - 🌱 I like learning new stuff and taking on new challenges.